arxitics/arxiv-analytics/README.md

-arxiv-analytics
+Getting Started
 ===============

-A web portal that offers more features and a better user interface for arXiv.org
+ArXiv Analytics is a web portal that offers more features and a better user interface for reading and discussing arXiv eprints.

 It is still under development.